vtaits/react-select-async-paginate/packages/react-select-async-paginate/README.md

 Not required.
 Can take any value.
 When this prop changed, `AsyncPaginate` cleans all cached options.

+### loadOptionsOnMenuOpen

+Not required.
+Boolean.
+If `false` options will not load on menu opening.

 ### selectRef

 Ref for take `react-select` instance.